ZaneH/jenkins-docker-full/README.md

 ## How to Run

-First, we need to start he local Docker Registry:
+First, we need to start the local Docker Registry:

 ```bash
 # start local docker registry at localhost:5000